brokedba/Akeyless_demo/README.md

 - **Encryption Keys**: AES, RSA, or EC keys used for encrypting data and signing binaries or application transactions.
 See Encryption Keys
 - **Certificates**: Akeyless acts as a Certificate Authority, supporting PKI/TLS Certificates and SSH certificates for internal environments. for example PKI or ssh certificates issuers alow to connect to remote servers using a CA signed ephemeral ssh cert eliminating the need for public keys in the servers.
-- **Targets**: Are Connectors that link stored credentials to the systems and applications that need them, ensuring seamless integration/protection from credential breakage.
-   Seamlessly connect Akeyless with external systems, databases, and applications. alowing for dynamic secret creations, with granular permissions.
+- **Targets**: Are Connectors that link stored credentials to the systems and applications that need them.
+It seamlessly connects Akeyless with external systems, databases, and applications. alowing for dynamic secret creations, with granular permissions.

 - **OIDC app**: alows to create the establish trust between the app and Akeyless for future access token exchange
-- **tokenizer**(anonymization):  allows data sanitization, such as social security, PII (credit card numbers etc) while preserving data format and uniqueness, and allow for data decryption later on.
+- **Tokenizer**(anonymization):  allows data sanitization, such as social security, PII ([credit card numbers](https://support.bluesnap.com/docs/test-credit-card-numbers) etc) while preserving data format and uniqueness, and allow for data decryption later on. i.e "374245455400126"

 - **Universal Secrets Connectors**:
  Previously called ESM - USC Allows to manage the life cycle of secrets within external secret/vaul platforms Such as Kubernetes secrets, Azure KV, AWS-SM, GCP etc. It's also Bidirectional.